daljitdokal/aws-certifications/README.md

 #### AWS Database Migration Service (AWS DMS)
 AWS Database Migration Service (AWS DMS) enables you to migrate relational databases, nonrelational databases, and other types of data stores.

+## Module 6
+#### The AWS shared responsibility model
+Throughout this course, you have learned about a variety of resources that you can create in the AWS Cloud.
+These resources include Amazon EC2 instances, Amazon S3 buckets, and Amazon RDS databases.
+Who is responsible for keeping these resources secure: you (the customer) or AWS?

+The answer is both.
+The reason is that you do not treat your AWS environment as a single object.
+Rather, you treat the environment as a collection of parts that build upon each other.
+AWS is responsible for some parts of your environment and you (the customer) are responsible for other parts.
+This concept is known as the shared responsibility model.

+### User permissions and access
+#### AWS Identity and Access Management (IAM)
+AWS Identity and Access Management (IAM) enables you to manage access to AWS services and resources securely.

+#### AWS Organizations
+Suppose that your company has multiple AWS accounts.
+You can use AWS Organizations to consolidate and manage multiple AWS accounts within a central location.

+When you create an organization, AWS Organizations automatically creates a root, which is the parent container for all the accounts in your organization.
+In AWS Organizations, you can centrally control permissions for the accounts in your organization by using service control policies (SCPs).
+SCPs enable you to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.

+#### Compliance
+Depending on your company’s industry, you may need to uphold specific standards.
+An audit or inspection will ensure that the company has met those standards.

+AWS Artifact is a service that provides on-demand access to AWS security and compliance reports and select online agreements.
+AWS Artifact consists of two main sections: AWS Artifact Agreements and AWS Artifact Reports.

+#### Denial-of-service attacks
+A denial-of-service (DoS) attack is a deliberate attempt to make a website or application unavailable to users.

+AWS Shield
+AWS Shield is a service that protects applications against DDoS attacks.
+AWS Shield provides two levels of protection: Standard and Advanced.